Jacobus Van Dijk: Career

 Between 2006 and 2009, Van Dijk and Geoffrey Martin joined forces again in a project to re-excavate the royal tomb of pharaoh Horemheb in the Valley of the Kings (KV57), which produced new evidence on the length of Horemheb’s reign, a hotly debated issue in Egyptian chronology.
 During the 2006–2008 excavation seasons, they found 168 wine dockets in the tomb which showed that Horemheb, who was the last Dynasty 18 king and assumed the throne within 3 or 4 years after Tutankhamun's death, ruled not more than 14 or 15 years rather than the 27 or 28 years traditionally assigned to him since none of the wine dockets bore a date higher than Year 14 of Horemheb's reign.

 In 2011, Jacobus Van Dijk established that Seti I's highest date was not the Year 11 stela date from the Great Temple of Amun, Gebel Barkal in Nubia.
 He demonstrated that the date should rather be read as Year 3 of Seti I. Van Dijk argued that Seti I's reign was 8 or a maximum of 9 years.
 In his 2009 paper "The Death of Meketaten", Van Dijk contributed an article regarding the death of Akhenaten's daughter, Meketaten, in honor of the late William J. Murnane in a book which was published by Brill Publishers.
 Van Dijk wrote in his article's conclusion "....that the scene in Room alpha in the royal tomb at Amarna showing a nurse carrying a newborn baby out of the chamber in which princess Meketaten has just died is a symbolic representation of her death and rebirth and that neither this scene nor its parallel in Room gamma have anything to do with the actual birth of a royal child, let alone that of Tutankhaten [i.e. Tutankhamun]”, as has often been suggested.

 Publications

 A full bibliography (with PDF) of his publications can be found either on this article's Talkpage or on Van Dijk's Homepage website.
 Dr Julia Harvey (1962–2019), Van Dijk's wife, was also an Egyptologist.
-The late Dutch Egyptologist (1932-2019), Herman te Velde, was a work colleague of Dr. Van Dijk from the same University of Groningen as this professor.
+The late Dutch Egyptologist (1932–2019), Herman te Velde, was a colleague of Dr. Van Dijk from the same University of Groningen as this professor.